scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 Toggle Edit mode (default `Alt + Shift + E`) or toggle an overlay.

 ### If the app freezes in loading "Just a second" page:
 This is probably caused by an error reading the user configuration, probably due to an unhandled exception or new data added from MTGA that mtgatool is not handling properly.
 Bear in mind this issue is **not** because of a bad or improper installation, so reinstalling will make no difference.
-Altrough, you can roll back to a previous version safely if an update caused it.
+Although, you can roll back to a previous version safely if an update caused it.

 Locate your log and config files;
 - Go to the MTG Arena Tool "Settings" page (gear icon), then click on "Data"
-- copy the path to the "Arena Log"
+- Copy the path to the "Arena Log"
 - Close MTG Arena and MTG Arena Tool.
-- open the "Arena Log" path in a file browser
+- Open the "Arena Log" path in a file browser
 - Rename `output_log.txt`, do not delete it!
 - Run MTG Arena, once open, run MTG Arena Tool again.